fhsinchy/the-docker-handbook/composing-projects-using-docker-compose.md

         name: notes-db-dev-data
 ```

 Any named volume used in any of the services has to be defined here.
-If you don't define a name, the volume will be named following the `<project directory name>_<volume key>` and the key here is `db-data`.
+If you don't define a name, the volume will be named following the `<project directory name>_<volume key>` syntax and the key here is `db-data`.
 You can learn about the different options for volume configuration in the official [docs](https://docs.docker.com/compose/compose-file/compose-file-v3/#volumes).

 ## What About the Network Bridge?